deanrobertcook/Udacity-DAND/README.md

 - tmdb_movies
 - ab_test

-Most of the work here has been done in Jupiter notebooks.
+All of the work here has been done in Jupiter notebooks.

 The directories marked "\_playground" have generally just been for trying out different packages in the python data ecosystem and are generally much more poorly documented.

 ## TODO

-Create a list of resources gathered during the course that helped with understanding core topics
+- Create a list of resources gathered during the course that helped with understanding core topics